 When using a single master database for idempotency, it was pretty clear that scaling would undoubtedly and quickly becomes an issue.
 We alleviated this by sharding the database by idempotency key.
 The idempotency keys we use have high cardinality and even distribution, making them effective shard keys.

-Achieving eventual consistency does not come without introducing some complexity.
+However, achieving eventual consistency does not come without introducing some complexity.
 Clients need to store and handle idempotency keys and implement automated retry-mechanisms.
 Developers require additional context and must be surgically precise when implementing and troubleshooting Java lambdas.
 They must be deliberate when handling exceptions.
 Additionally, as the current version of Orpheus is battle-tested, we are continuously finding things to improve on: request-payload matching for retries, improved support for schema changes and nested migrations, actively restricting database access during RPC phases, and so on.

 While these are considerations at top of mind, where has Orpheus gotten Airbnb Payments so far?
 Since the launch of the framework, we have achieved five nines in consistency for our payments, while our annual payment volume has simultaneously doubled (read this if you’d like to learn more on how we measure data integrity at scale).